dirkjan/portfolio/collections/_posts/2025-03-26-mdl-action-planner.md

 The entire mobile app, of which the task list is a part, was created by an external developer.
 I only oversaw the execution.

 # Result
 My employer was very satisfied and demonstrated this component with great enthusiasm to potential clients.
+In her words: "Dirk-Jan is a talented designer and developer.
+It is not very often that one person can effectively combine both these skills, but Dirk-Jan does this very well.
+He always thought with the business and helped to make our products more engaging, such as in this gamification project.
+He is a pleasure to work with."

+Even though the design is from 2018 and the mobile app received a complete make-over recently, the feature is still in use.